Top 10 Dirtiest NHL Players

 Hockey is played hard and fast.
 Athletes will hook, trip, face wash and pester to gain a winning edge.
 Like all sports, hockey has official rules and unwritten rules.
 It also has a code of respect.
 And there are many players that blur the lines between the two.
 Or cross them entirely.
 They can be downright dirty.

-These dirty, unsportsmanlike and dishonorable players take every liberty they can on vulnerable players.
-They’re seemingly incapable of delivering clean body checks.
-They take cheap shots; run smaller players and blindside unsuspecting peers.
+These dirty, unsportsmanlike, and sometimes dishonorable players take every liberty they can on vulnerable players.
+They’re seemingly incapable of delivering clean body checks on a regular basis.
+They take cheap shots, run smaller players and blindside unsuspecting peers.
 And they ignite an intense and impassioned hatred.

 To get on this list, it’s not about being hated, but despised.
-It’s more than Philadelphia Flyer fans hating their nemesis Sidney Crosby of the Pittsburgh Penguins.
-These are players that are despised for the way they play the game–reckless and dirty.
+It’s more than Philadelphia Flyer fans hating their nemesis, Sidney Crosby of the Pittsburgh Penguins.
+These are players that are despised for the way they play the game – reckless and dirty.
 They’re villains.
 And their dishonorable decisions don’t belong in the league.

 Fan bases develop a deep hatred for a certain player, usually stemming from a particular incident.
 However, there are many NHL players that are universally reviled because of their on-ice antics and behavior.